yalohi/SimplyMeet/README.md

 ![Showcase](Showcase.png)

 ## Motivation
-It can be difficult to find true, meaningful connections to others.
-Most software that focuses on bringing communities together utilizes open and public spaces.
-While it can be great sharing your thoughts and feelings with a larger audience, it often boils down to a very small subset of the group being active with the majority of people only reading and lurking.
-For people that have a more quiet nature, being shy or suffering from social anxiety, participating in already established groups can be overwhelming making them feel unneeded and like they don't belong.
+It can be very difficult to find another person to form a true, meaningful connection with.
+Most of the popular social media and community interaction platforms focus on massive exposure, sometimes completely public.
+While it can be great sharing your thoughts and feelings with a larger audience, it often boils down to a small subset of the group actively chatting, while the majority of paticipants end up only reading the conversations of others.
+For people with a quiet nature, being shy or suffering from social anxiety, taking part in already established groups can be overwhelming; making them feel unwelcome and like they don't belong.

 Then there are dating apps.
-Centralized and controlled by large companies, trying to make a profit out of peoples loneliness and misery, harvesting your data, including feature paywalls, with the objective to keep you on their platform for as long as they can.
+Centralized, controlled by large companies - trying to turn peoples loneliness and misery into cold, hard cash.
+Harvesting of user data, abusive paywalls, fake matches...
+All to make a profit and keep the poor souls on the platform for as long as they can.

 I believe we can do better.
 We can develop, host and share our own platforms.
-SimplyMeet aims to solve these problems, offering you the possibility to create your own community spaces and meet like-minded people.
+SimplyMeet aims to solve the problems of big social media, offering you the possibility to create your own community space and meet people just like you.

 ## Dependencies
 To build and run SimplyMeet you will need the following software installed: